morjaradat/songr/README.md

 - you can see songs that belong to specific album
 - you can add new song to specific album
 - you can see the song list in songList page
+- add an integration test for hello route